Darkkal44/Cozytile/README.md

 ## INSTALLATION
 </div>

-###### Note: This configuration is designed with the assumption that the main files, such as ".config", will be located in the home folder (~/).
-If this is not the case for you, then you may need to manually adjust the dotfiles
+###### Note: Keep in mind that this configuration is tailored to assume that the main files, like ".config", will be located in the home folder (~/).
+However, if that's not the case for you, don't worry - you'll just need to make a few manual adjustments to the dotfiles.

 <details>
 <summary><h3>Dependencies</h3></summary>

-###### The first step is to install the necessary prerequisites.
-I am using an AUR helper called Paru, but please note that this may differ for you.
+###### To get started, let's make sure we have all the necessary prerequisites.
+In my case, I'm using Paru as my AUR helper, but keep in mind that your system may require a different approach.

 - Installation using paru